carlomilanesi/measures-rs/docs/Tutorial.md

     _ = point1 * 3.; // ILLEGAL: you cannot multiply a point by a number
 ```

-On the other hand, some operations are specific of absolute values.
+On the other hand, some operations are specific to absolute values.
-The difference between two points is the vector from the second point to the first one:
+The difference between two points represents the vector from the second point to the first one:
 ```rust
     let point1 = MeasurePoint::<Celsius>::new(10.);
     let point2 = MeasurePoint::<Celsius>::new(2.);